ShadowDuke/OW_GermanPatch/README.md

 - Green archetype strings at heir education belonging to my "archetypes+" mod, if you dont use it, you can ignore it.
 - Its possible you need to restart the game once, after activatin the mod to see the whole translation in the game setup (Mohawk is looking into this why)

-If you want, you can now support me with a donation at [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5X8TNX5DN2G5C&source=url).
+If you want to, you can give me a tip at [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5X8TNX5DN2G5C&source=url) to support the mod.
 Thank you!

 # Deutsch
 ## Installation und Benutzung